bakirillov/msc-thesis/README.md

-# crisprcad
+# CRISPR CAD
-Thesis project - CRISPR CAD
+Thesis project
 Paper coming soon

 ### How to run?